What do you want to know about environmental planning?

 These officials will withhold data and information because the current Local Chief Executive or other planning-related officials belongs to the opposition.

-Waste management, my professional interest, is also a challenging issue as the new normal involves food delivery and mask-wearing.
+Waste management is also a challenging issue as the new normal involves food delivery and mask-wearing.

 Interested in solid waste management planning?

 Add your frequently asked question about environmental planning!